|

 with .user, with a world-readable access mode.
 A symlink named

-after the user record's UID formatted in decimal and suffixed
+after the user record's UID formatted in decimal and suffixed with

-as well, in order to allow both lookups by username and by UID.
+well, in order to allow both lookups by username and by UID.

 Privileged user record data (e.g. hashed UNIX passwords) may